StayPirate/mod_rewrite-Redirector/README.md

   5. Port 80 free for few seconds.
 The container needs to use port 80 during the authentication process, then it release the port.

   If all the above requirement are satisfied, you can quickly spin a HTTPS Redirector using the two following commands:
- `docker container run --rm -v cert:/cert -p 80:80 StayPirate/CertifyRedirector domain_to_verify.com`
+ `docker container run --rm -v cert:/cert -p 80:80 tuxmealux/certify-redirector domain_to_verify.com`
- `docker container run -p 443:8000 -v $(pwd)/.htaccess:/var/www/html/.htaccess -v cert:/cert StayPirate/mod_rewrite-Redirector`
+ `docker container run -d -p 443:8000 -v $(pwd)/.htaccess:/var/www/html/.htaccess -v cert:/cert tuxmealux/mod_rewrite-redirector`

   As you may have notice, in this case I'm using named volume.
 The first container uses certbot to generate and verify certificates for **domain_to_verify.com**, it copy them in a volume named `cert` following the name convention mentioned above, then it exits and delete itself.
 The second command executes the HTTPS redirector mapping the volume named `cert` with the `/cert` directory inside the container, allowing Apache to find the certificates.
  You can use the first image to verify more than one domain at the same time, please refer to its [page](https://github.com/StayPirate/CertifyRedirector) for more info.